PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

    |                        ^^^^^^ method not found in `()`
 ```

-The wording is perhaps a little unclear, but our previous intent with `withdraw` was just to call it, it will never return a value.
-To make this compile we will need to change it so it has a return type.
+The wording is perhaps a little unclear, but our previous intent with `withdraw` was just to call it; it would never return a value.
+To make this compile, we will need to change it so it has a return type.

 ### Write the Minimal Amount of Code